Leaders of Russia, Brazil agree to expand ties

-MOSCOW (AP) — The leaders of Russia and Brazil have agreed to enhance coordination of their foreign policy moves.
+MOSCOW — The leaders of Russia and Brazil have agreed to enhance coordination of their foreign policy moves.

 Russian President Vladimir Putin and his Brazilian counterpart Michel Temer signed a statement on “strengthening a strategic dialogue on foreign policy issues” following talks at the Kremlin on Wednesday.